BuildFarBox/doc.farbox.com/readme.markdown

 If a directory (displayed in the navigation) has no lading doc in it, the url of this directory will be `#`.

+**Notices**

+1. If a folder to be a sub menu, make sure there are some articles in it, except `index.md`
+2. If a article to be a sub menu, just put it into the `docs` folder.

 ### Supports markdown